 Answered By: Lippincott Library

-• Select GFDatabase and look in the Series Type for Exchange Rates.
+• Select GFDatabase 2.0 and filter by Series Category for Exchange Rates.

 Federal Reserve Statistical Release: Foreign Exchange Rates (H.10) has exchange rates for 23 countries against the US Dollar.
 This data is also available from: